 The Martin County Sheriff’s Office offers the Boy Scouts of America Law Enforcement Explorer program for young men and women ages fourteen to twenty-one.
 Explorer Post #887 provides the opportunity to experience police work first hand, as well as develop leadership and citizenship skills that will impact them throughout their lives.

 Explorer Post #887 participants have an opportunity to learn first hand about law enforcement officers, their training and their role in the community.
 Explorers are trained in many aspects of law enforcement and are given a chance to perform many of the same tasks that a sworn law enforcement officer does everyday.

 The Explorers receive training throughout the year and have the opportunity to attend the Explorer Academy.
-Areas of discipline include Basic Patrol Techniques, Water Certification, Traffic Stop, Accident Investigation, Problem Oriented Policing, Human Diversity, Report Writing, Criminal Justice System and History/Role of Law Enforcement.
+Areas of discipline include Basic Patrol Techniques, Water Certification, Traffic Stops, Ethics, Crash Investigation, Problem Solving Policing, Human Diversity, Report Writing, Criminal Justice System and the History & Role of Law Enforcement.

-Living the Explorer Code… Gaining a sense of pride in our community and country the Explorer learns problem-solving skills, social awareness and individual responsibility.
-Explorers reinforce character building traits such as leadership, citizenship and teamwork during community outreach projects, which include beach clean-ups and parking and traffic details during community based special events.
+Living the Explorer Code… Gaining a sense of pride in our community and country, the Explorer learns problem-solving skills, social awareness and individual responsibility.
+Explorers reinforce character building traits such as leadership, citizenship, ethics and teamwork during outreach projects, which include beach clean-ups, various parking and traffic details during community based special events and other events.

 If you are interested in experiencing Law Enforcement Exploring and meet the requirements:

 - Enrolled in school and maintain a 2.0 average or graduated

 - Good moral character and willing to follow federal, state and local laws